DockYard/ecto_fixtures/README.md

 When inheriting from rows in the same group you can simply refer to the row name.
 When referring to rows in other groups you have to refer to the group name and table name.

+Inherited values can be overriden by defining values on the same column.

 ### Virtual Rows